Customer retention is more valuable than customer acquisition.

 When customers compliment your store on social, thank them for the kind words and then share their love with the rest of your followers – this is a great customer retention strategy.

 You can also improve your customer retention rates by announcing new products, deals, and other updates on social.
 That’s a great way to generate buzz around your social channels.
 Here, for instance, is an email from ecommerce bra shop Harper Wilde.

 You can even put your social buttons in your emails.
-MailChimp, for one, has drag-and-drop modules that you can throw right into your email templates:

 6. Target Customers on Social